Olympia, Washington: History

-The site of Olympia had been home to Lushootseed-speaking peoples known as the Steh-Chass (or Stehchass, later part of the post-treaty Squaxin Island Tribe) for thousands of years.
-Other Native Americans regularly visited the head of Budd Inlet and the Steh-Chass, including the other ancestor tribes of the Squaxin, as well as the Nisqually, Puyallup, Chehalis, Suquamish, and Duwamish.
+For thousands of years, the site of Olympia has been home to the Lushootseed-speaking people known as the Stechass (st̕əč̓asəbš), who are today part of the Squaxin Island Tribe.
+Other Native Americans regularly visited the head of Budd Inlet, including the other ancestral tribes of the Squaxin, as well as the Nisqually, Puyallup, Chehalis, Suquamish, and Duwamish.
+The peninsula on which Olympia was built was named bəsčətxʷəd, meaning 'black bear place,' and a Stechass village was located at the site of Olympia.
+The modern city of Olympia has come to be called st̕č̓as (Note: Also spelled st̕əč̓as.) in the Lushootseed language; originally the name referred to all Budd Inlet.

 The first recorded Europeans came to Olympia in 1792.
 Peter Puget and a crew from the British Vancouver Expedition are said to have explored the site, but neither recorded any encounters with the resident Indigenous population.
 In 1846, Edmund Sylvester and Levi Lathrop Smith jointly claimed the land that is now downtown Olympia.
 In 1851, the U.S. Congress established the Customs District of Puget Sound for Washington Territory and Olympia became the home of the customs house.
 Its population steadily expanded from Oregon Trail immigrants.
 In 1850, the town settled on the name Olympia, at local resident Colonel Isaac N. Ebey's suggestion, because of its view of the Olympic Mountains to the northwest.
 The area began to be served by a small fleet of steamboats known as the Puget Sound Mosquito Fleet.
 It was declared the capital of the Washington Territories by Governor Isaac I. Stevens in November 1853.
 Olympia was the first and only capital of Washington in its history as both a territory and a state.